MalikaIhle/ProvisioningDataCombination/README.md

 ## Alternation

 ### Replication Bebbington & Hatchwell .R

-source compilation_provisioning to get the data in simulation of expectation when random alternation for given provisioning rates
+source compilation_provisioning to get the data

+simulation of random alternation for given provisioning rates

-# ProvisioningDataCombination : DATA EXTRACTION
+# Compilation provisioning .R : DATA EXTRACTION

-## compilation_provisioning .R : extract raw data in excel files and Database and give list of errors in the original excel files
+## extract raw data in excel files and Database and give list of errors in the original excel files

 give 'Tin' 'Tout' 'Sex' for all files